 The Center works with fellowship recipients to distribute their work across multiple platforms in the U.S. to reach the widest possible audience.
 Projects with multimedia components that combine print, photography and video are strongly encouraged.
 The Persephone Miel fellowships are open to all journalists, writers, photographers, radio producers or filmmakers, staff journalists as well as freelancers and media professionals outside the U.S. who are seeking to report from their home country.

 Donations to the Persephone Miel Fellowship Fund thus far total more than $80,000 since its creation in 2010.
 We're committed to supporting at least one fellowship a year moving forward.
-We hope to raise enough support to endow the fellowships and to increase the number of fellows we support each year.
+We hope to raise enough support to endow the fellowship and to increase the number of fellows we support each year.

 Our heartfelt thanks to all who have contributed to Persephone's legacy by supporting the program.